Angel Bleu: Background

 Angel Bleu is a grey (officially bay) colt bred in France by Pan Sutong Racing Bloodstock.
-As a yearling in September 2020 he was consigned to the Arqana Deauville Select Sale and was bought for €120,000 by the bloodsock agent Jamie McCalmont.
+As a yearling in September 2020 he was consigned to the Arqana Deauville Select Sale and was bought for €120,000 by the bloodstock agent Jamie McCalmont.
 He entered the ownership of Marc Chan, and was sent into training with Ralph Beckett at Kimpton in Hampshire.

 He was from the eleventh crop of foals sired by Dark Angel, who won four races including the Mill Reef Stakes and the Middle Park Stakes as a two-year-old in 2007 before being retired to stud at the end of the year.
 Dark Angel's other offspring have included Lethal Force, Mecca's Angel, Battaash and Harry Angel.
 Angel Bleu's dam Cercle de La Vie showed little racing ability, failing to win in three starts, but was a full sister to Highland Reel, Idaho and Cape of Good Hope (Caulfield Stakes).
 Cercle de La Vie's dam Hveger was an Australian mare who finished third in the Australasian Oaks in 2005.
 As a daughter of the AJC Oaks winner Circles of Gold she was a full-sister to Elvstroem and a close relative of Starspangledbanner.